Free Vedic Astrology Tool

 Is Abhijit Muhurat mentioned in ancient texts?

-Yes, Abhijit Muhurat is referenced in multiple classical sources.
-The Mahabharata mentions Abhijit in the context of auspicious timing for important actions.
-The Muhurta Chintamani, one of the most authoritative muhurat texts, discusses Abhijit extensively.
-Various Dharmashastra and Jyotisha compilations recognize it as a primary auspicious period.
-The related Abhijit Nakshatra is mentioned in the Atharvaveda and various Puranas.
-Its universality across texts from different periods and regions reflects its deep integration into Hindu timekeeping tradition.
+Yes, it shows up across several classical sources.
+The Mahabharata references Abhijit in connection with auspicious timing for important actions.
+The Muhurta Chintamani, one of the most authoritative muhurat texts, covers it in depth.
+Various Dharmashastra and Jyotisha compilations treat it as a primary auspicious period, and the related Abhijit Nakshatra appears in the Atharvaveda and several Puranas.
+That it turns up across texts from different eras and regions says a lot about how deeply it's embedded in Hindu timekeeping.

 More Daily Astrology Tools